safahas/wizword_new/README.md

   - The UI blocks with “Generating personal hints…” and retries for up to ~15 seconds until at least 3 hints are available.
   - If it can’t obtain 3 hints in time, you’ll see a clear warning and a “Retry generating hints” button to try again without losing the current word.
   - If the LLM returns hints with the word selection, those are used immediately.

+Note on admin control:
+- You can disable the Personal category across the app by setting `ENABLE_PERSONAL_CATEGORY=false` in `.env` and restarting the app.
+- When disabled:
+  - “Personal” is removed from category pickers.
+  - Any existing or default “Personal” category is normalized to `general` at runtime.
+  - The “How to Play” sections hide the Personal subsection.
+  - Accepted values: `true/1/yes/on` to enable, `false/0/no/off` to disable.

 1. Configure your game: